 If that particular USB port doesn’t recognize, try a different port.
-If the device is recognized by another USB port, there might be a hardware problem with one of the USB ports.
+If another USB port recognizes the device, there might be a hardware problem with one of the USB ports.
 If no USB port recognizes the device, then continue reading as it could be something else.

 Method 4 – USB Root Hub

 Click OK and then restart your computer.
 Try connecting the USB device again and see if it is recognized.
-If not, go back to the power management tab for each tab and check the box again.
+If not, go back to the power management tab for each tab and recheck the box.
 If it recognizes the device, then uncheck them.

 Method 5 – connect directly to a PC

 A friend of mine has encountered this problem.
-He only has 3 USB ports on his computer, so he bought a hub where he can connect 8 additional USB device ports.
+He only has 3 USB ports on his computer, so he bought a hub to connect eight additional USB device ports.

-We weren’t really able to find any other solution to this problem other than reducing the number of items connected to the hub.
-In fact, another solution works, but that means buying a new USB hub with more ports.
+We weren’t able to find any other solution to this problem other than reducing the number of items connected to the hub.
+Another solution works, but that means buying a new USB hub with more ports.

-If you have this problem with Windows 8 or Windows 8.1 then you are probably out of luck.
-Microsoft has let Windows 8 fail to properly detect the USB device.
+If you have this problem with Windows 8 or Windows 8.1, you are probably out of luck.
+Microsoft has let Windows 8 fail to detect the USB device correctly.
 Make sure to install this hotfix if running Windows 8.